CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Method

-The pixel-level attention loss is to further force every pixel in the region to attend only to the object tokens by a binary cross-entropy loss:
+We add supervision to promote the diffusion model to map the entity tokens to the positive area, i.e., the entity area, and not to attend to the negative area, i.e., the other area:

-where $|A|$ is the number of pixels on the attention map.
-Different from \cite{wang2023tokencompose}, certain objects in the prompt may not appear in the generated image due to misalignment.
-In this case, the pixel-level attention loss is still valid.
-When the mask is entirely zero, it signifies that none of the pixels should be attending to the missing object tokens in the current image.
-Besides, on account of the computational cost, we only compute the above two losses on $r$ randomly selected timesteps during the image generation process of the online model.
+where $|A|$ is the number of pixels on the attention map, $\alpha$ and $\beta$ are two scaling factors, and $M^i$ should be resized to the resolution for each attention map $A$.
+The loss function covers the level of regions and pixels.
+Take the $\mathcal{L}_{\text {pos}}$ for example.
+We restrict the attention of each entity tokens $e_i$ only activated inside the positive region by the region-level loss.
+We further restrict each pixel in the positive region to only attend to entity tokens by the pixel-level loss.
+We take into account the scenario where certain objects in the prompt do not appear in the generated image due to misalignment.
+In this case, the negative loss of pixels is still valid.
+When the mask is entirely zero, it signifies that none of the pixels should attend to the missing entity tokens in the current image.